yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 Duration: 60 minutes

-In this exercise, you use the [Azure Database Migration Service](https://azure.microsoft.com/services/database-migration/) (DMS) to migrate WWI's `WideWorldImporters` database from their on-premises SQL Server 2008 R2 database into SQL MI.
+In this exercise, you use the [Azure Database Migration Service](https://azure.microsoft.com/services/database-migration/) (DMS) to migrate the `WideWorldImporters` database from their on-premises SQL Server 2008 R2 database into SQL MI.
 WWI mentioned the importance of their gamer information web application in driving revenue, so for this migration, the online migration option is used to reduce downtime.
 The [Business Critical service tier](https://docs.microsoft.com/azure/azure-sql/managed-instance/sql-managed-instance-paas-overview#managed-instance-service-tiers) is targeted to meet the customer's high-availability requirements.

 > The Business Critical service tier is designed for business applications with the highest performance and high-availability (HA) requirements.
 To learn more, read the [Managed Instance service tiers documentation](https://docs.microsoft.com/azure/azure-sql/managed-instance/sql-managed-instance-paas-overview#service-tiers).

 ### Task 1: Create an SMB network share on the SqlServer2008 VM

 In this task, you create a new SMB network share on the SqlServer2008 VM.
-This is the folder used by DMS for retrieving backups of the WWI `WideWorldImporters` database during the database migration process.
+This is the folder used by DMS for retrieving backups of the `WideWorldImporters` database during the database migration process.

 1. On the SqlServer2008 VM, open **Windows Explorer** by selecting its icon on the Windows Taskbar.